 If travelling outside the country, it’s very important to check to see if there is a travel advisory in place for your destination before you book your trip.
 If there is an advisory and you still choose to book travel to that destination, it could void your insurance coverage (including your trip cancellation insurance) and your provider will likely deny your claims.

-It’s also imperative to keep checking the status of advisories, not just before booking your trip, but also up to and including the day of your departure as well, as it is a rapidly evolving landscape.
+It’s also imperative to keep checking the status of advisories, not just before booking your trip, but also up to and including the day of your departure as well.
 There are different types of travel insurance, and they could be impacted in different ways based on an exclusion in most policies.

 Emergency medical and trip interruption coverage